RebootJeff/rebootjeff.github.io/source/_posts/2013-09-14-coding-bootcamp-research-admissions-part2.markdown

 ## TL;DR

 RocketU really felt extra eager to me.
-The new bootcamp in town really wanted to impress, but the technical questions were definitely not easy.
+The new bootcamp in town really wanted to impress.
+The technical questions were tickier than they should've been due to some miscommunication.

 ## Full Recap